 After all, your approach is the first thing that came to mind.
 As a result, it is critical to understand what is wrong with a certain strategy and why it cannot be employed, so that when you encounter a similar situation in the future, your mind will know which way not to go.

 When your code fails to produce the desired results, don't abandon it until you figure out why.
 After all, learning is more than just finding solutions that work; it is also about identifying those that don't and understanding why they don't.
+While learning to code, we must take that we will not get the code right in one go.
+We still know, and being too focused on the results may discourage us from accepting the learning curve.

 Not writing clean code